Quick Take

 Belgian Tervurens and Other Belgian Shepherds

-Belgian Tervurens are one member of the family of Belgian Shepherds.
+Belgian Tervurens are one of the four varieties of Belgian Shepherds.
 The different shepherds are similar in many ways, with the main difference being the colors and type of coat they have.
-The Tervuren is fawn-colored with a long coat, while the Malinois is also fawn-colored, but has a short coat.
-The Groenendael has a long, black coat, and is more commonly known as the Belgian Sheepdog.
+The Tervuren is fawn-colored with a long coat, while the Malinois is also fawn-colored but has a short coat.
+The Groenendael has a long, black coat and is more commonly known as the Belgian Sheepdog.
 The Laekenois has a rough, wavy, fawn-colored coat.

 3 Pros and Cons of Owning a Belgian Tervuren